About Adachi Acupuncture & Wellness

 Pole Pole (po-lay po-lay) is Swahili for slowly, slowly.
 It is the mantra on Kilimanjaro, the tallest mountain in Africa, and refers to the pace climbers make their ascent.
 Moving deliberately slow is critical for acclimatizing to the high altitude, but also results in more time to take in the details that make up the beautiful landscape and experience.
 Erinne and Paul summited Kilimanjaro together in 2015.
 Ever since, it is their m.o. to move through both the joys and challenges of life pole pole so they can appreciate and absorb the beauty and lessons along the way.

 Northside resident?
-You can also find Erinne and Paul in St. Albert at HealthSpring Wellness.
+You can find Erinne and Paul in St. Albert at HealthSpring Wellness.